openpathsampling/openpathsampling/docs/topics/simulation_setup.rst

 Loading from a file
 -------------------

-You can also load a trajectory from a file.
+In addition to creating a trajectory from scratch using OPS, you can also load a trajectory from an existing file.
 This enables you to get an initial trajectory using whatever tool you're already familiar with (e.g., metadynamics with PLUMED).
 For example, to load a Gromacs XTC file: